 Each participating institution is provided with their raw data, which also includes computations of Body Mass Index (BMI), estimated Blood Alcohol Concentration (BAC), and a screened variable for depression diagnosis and treatment.
-Results are presented in an Institutional Report that presents frequency distributions for each variable across all subjects, and by sex.
+Results are presented in an Institutional Report that presents frequency distributions for each variable across all subjects and by gender.
 In addition, participants are offered an Institutional Executive Summary developed by the NCHA Advisory Committee to highlight salient issues.
 A Reference Group Report and Reference Group Executive Summary are produced each semester and contain the aggregated data from all participating institutions.

 Computations of Body Mass Index (BMI)